gsa-oes/office-of-evaluation-sciences/pages/about.md

 image:
 image_full: true
 class:
-summary: Deliver a better government for the public by enabling agencies to build and use evidence to drive decisions.
+summary: Deliver a better government for the public by enabling agencies to build and use evidence to continually learn what works.
 ---
 ## Who we are